svalenti/pessto/README.md

 # Pipeline Installation Guide

-This is the installation guide for the PESSTO pipeline, used to reduce the data from the NTT telescope.
+This is the installation guide for the ePESSTO+ data-reduction pipeline, used to reduce data (photometry and spectroscopy) obtained with the New Technology Telescope (NTT).
 This new pipeline is compatible with Python 3 and 64bit archs, and finally solves the issues with the Mac M1 chip.
 Thanks to the community that has made IRAF compatible with the latest OS and computers.